uktrade/mbtiles-s3-server/README.md

 2. **Style file**

    A JSON file that defines how the library should visually style the map data, and where it should find the map tiles, glyphs (fonts), and the sprite.
-This server transforms the built-in Style files on the fly to be able to refer to and map data.
+This server transforms the built-in Style files on the fly to be able to refer to any map data.

 3. **Glyphs** (fonts)